-Before you go to sea make sure:
+If you intend to target SBT before you go to sea make sure:

-- 1) That all vessels being used are on the CCSBT register (https://www.ccsbt.org/en/content/ccsbt-record-authorised-vessels). - 2) Ensure that you have: - a) enough AFMA approved SBT tags on board and that they are stamped with the current calendar year; - b) access to the Catch Tagging Form (CTAU02A); and - c) access to Catch Monitoring Forms (CMAU02C) (new version in 2017/18).
+- 1) That all vessels being used are on the CCSBT register.
+Refer to 'common questions' for registration details. - 2) Ensure that you have: - a) 50 AFMA approved SBT tags on board and that they are stamped with the current calendar year; - b) access to the Catch Tagging Form (CTAU02A); and - c) access to Catch Monitoring Forms (CMAU02C). - 3) If you are going to use the pelagic longline method and intend on entering the area of the WTBF East of Longitude 129°00' you must hold at least 2000kg of uncaught SBT quota before leaving port.